Sky Mobile offers flexible plans with rollover of unused data and unlimited streaming through Sky TV apps without using data.

-In this article, we’ll review the features of Sky Mobile including Roll, Swap, and a number of other key features.
-We’ll then look at some of the price plans available on Sky Mobile, including for a new mobile phone, tablet or SIM card.
-Finally, we’ll discuss the coverage you can expect on Sky Mobile, before looking at how you can keep you can keep your existing phone number when moving to Sky Mobile.
+In this article, we’ll look at Sky’s mobile plans including their SIM-only deals and mobile handset plans.
+We’ll then look at some of the key features available on Sky Mobile including Roll, Watch, Swap and Mix.
+Finally, we’ll look at the coverage that’s available on Sky Mobile and how you can keep your existing phone number when moving to Sky Mobile.

 - 3 Network & Coverage